ycjing/Neural-Style-Transfer-Papers/README.md

 *(This Paper is under a major revision and the organization below may not be consistent with the original paper.
 We will release the newest version of the paper ASAP.
 Any comment is welcomed!
 Thank you very much!)*

 *If I missed your paper in this review, please email me.
-I will appreciate your help.
+I will appreciate your help and I am more than happy to add it in our paper.
 Thanks!*

 ## Citation
 If you find this repository useful for your research, please cite